openpnp/openpnp/GcodeDriver.md

-# Pre-Release Warning: This feature is not yet released.
+# Pre-Release Warning: This feature is not yet finished.
 The documentation is not complete.

 GcodeDriver is a universal driver that makes it possible to configure complex machines and add-on hardware such as feeders without having to write any custom driver code.
 All configuration is done through commands in the configuration files.